-Black Friday is coming soon – here’s what to know
+Black Friday is coming soon – and deals have already dropped

 The date of Black Friday 2022 in the UK is 25 November.
 But, for most brands and retailers, the sale spans the weekend until the following Monday, known as Cyber Monday.

-That being said, each year retailers who take part in the big Black Friday sale start their deal events earlier and earlier.
-Owing to this, you can expect to see some of your favourite online giants, such as Amazon, Currys, AO and Argos dropping deals weeks in advance.
+That being said, each year, retailers and brands that take part in the big Black Friday sale start their deal events earlier and earlier.
+The likes of Boots, Currys, Argos, and Dyson have already kicked off their sales with some impressive deals, and you can expect Amazon to follow suit.

-While this may sound daunting, it’s here in this very guide where you’ll find all the best early deals as they drop, so bookmark this page to make sure you’re always in the know.
+While this may sound daunting, this guide will be on hand throughout the event.

 When will the Black Friday 2022 sales start?

-As we’ve touched on, the Black Friday sales in 2022 will officially start on Friday 25 November.
-However, you can expect a huge number of brands and retailers to kick things off weeks in advance.
-Amazon, for example, started its Black Friday 2021 sale a whole month early.
+The Black Friday sales in 2022 will officially start on Friday 25 November.
+However, as we’ve touched on, a huge number of brands and retailers have already kicked things off, really ramping up the excitement for the big day itself.

 When is Cyber Monday 2022?

 Cyber Monday is the following Monday after Black Friday, and will therefore be held on Monday 28 November in 2022.
 It’s traditionally an online-only event, but many deals are now also available in-store.
-It serves as your last chance to bag a bargain across tech, coffee machines, air fryers, gaming, TVs and laptops.
+It serves as your last chance to bag a bargain across tech, coffee machines, air fryers, gaming, TVs, and laptops.

 What’s the difference between Black Friday and Cyber Monday?